awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

      ],
    ```

    In the container definitions section, create a container that mounts the volumes defined earlier\.
-In this example, the `web` container \(which uses the image built with a volume in the Dockerfile\) mounts the `empty` and `host_etc` volumes\.
+In this example, the `web` container mounts the `empty` and `host_etc` volumes\.
+This is the container that uses the image built with a volume in the Dockerfile\.

    ```
    "containerDefinitions": [